cowprotocol/docs/docs/cow-protocol/reference/core/tokens.md

 # Supported tokens

-CoW Protocol supports `ERC20` tokens, however not all `ERC20` token contracts are created equal, despite the idea of a standard interface.
-Some contracts introduce issues such as fee on transfer, or lockup periods, which make them unsuitable.
+CoW Protocol supports `ERC20` tokens.
+However, not all `ERC20` token contracts are created equal, despite the idea of a standard interface.
+Some contracts introduce issues, such as fee on transfer or lockup periods, which make them unsuitable.

 ## Requirements